Authored by the expert who managed and guided the team behind the Turkey Property Pack

 As of early 2026, US citizens can legally own land outright in Turkey with full freehold title (called "tapu"), subject to the 30-hectare nationwide limit and the 10% district cap that applies to all foreign nationals.

-Turkey does not use a leasehold system like some Commonwealth countries, so the ownership you receive through the title deed (tapu) is genuine freehold ownership that you can sell, inherit, or develop according to zoning rules.
+Turkey does not use a leasehold system like some Commonwealth countries, so the ownership you receive through the title deed (tapu) is genuine freehold ownership that you can sell, inherit, or develop according to zoning rules, which is an important distinction for buyers coming from markets where "leasehold" is common.

 What documents will I need to buy in Turkey?

-As of early 2026, the essential documents a US citizen needs to purchase property in Turkey include a valid passport (with sworn Turkish translation), biometric photos, a Turkish tax identification number (vergi numarası), and the mandatory property appraisal report (ekspertiz raporu).
+The essential documents a US citizen needs to purchase property in Turkey in 2026 include a valid passport with a sworn Turkish translation, a Turkish tax identification number, biometric photos, a mandatory property appraisal report, and proof of payment or fund transfer for the transaction.

-Yes, a Turkish tax identification number is required for foreign buyers in Turkey, and you can obtain one easily through the local tax office (vergi dairesi) or online through the e-Devlet government portal, usually within the same day.
+Yes, a Turkish tax identification number is required for foreign buyers in Turkey, and you can obtain one quickly at any local tax office or sometimes online, which is one of the first steps you should complete when you begin the buying process.

 We have a whole section dedicated to all the documents you need in our Turkey property pack.